AMD: Athlon 64, Opteron, and Phenom

 In January 2009, AMD released a new processor line dubbed Phenom II, a refresh of the original Phenom built using the 45 nm process.
-AMD's new platform, codenamed "Dragon", used the new Phenom II processor, and an ATI R770 GPU from the R700 GPU family, as well as a 790 GX/FX chipset from the AMD 700 chipset series.
+AMD's new platform, codenamed "Dragon", used the new Phenom II processor, and an ATI R770 GPU from the R700 GPU family, and a 790 GX/FX chipset from the AMD 700 chipset series.
 The Phenom II came in dual-core, triple-core and quad-core variants, all using the same die, with cores disabled for the triple-core and dual-core versions.
 The Phenom II resolved issues that the original Phenom had, including a low clock speed, a small L3 cache, and a Cool'n'Quiet bug that decreased performance.
 The Phenom II cost less but was not performance-competitive with Intel's mid-to-high-range Core 2 Quads.
 The Phenom II also enhanced its predecessor's memory controller, allowing it to use DDR3 in a new native socket AM3, while maintaining backward compatibility with AM2+, the socket used for the Phenom, and allowing the use of the DDR2 memory that was used with the platform.

 In April 2010, AMD released a new Phenom II Hexa-core (6-core) processor codenamed "Thuban".
 This was a totally new die based on the hexa-core "Istanbul" Opteron processor.
 It included AMD's "turbo core" technology, which allows the processor to automatically switch from 6 cores to 3 faster cores when more pure speed is needed.

 The Magny Cours and Lisbon server parts were released in 2010.
 The Magny Cours part came in 8 to 12 cores and the Lisbon part in 4 and 6 core parts.
 Magny Cours is focused on performance while the Lisbon part is focused on high performance per watt.
 Magny Cours is an MCM (multi-chip module) with two hexa-core "Istanbul" Opteron parts.
-This will use a new G34 socket for dual and quad-socket processors and thus will be marketed as Opteron 61xx series processors.
-Lisbon uses C32 socket certified for dual-socket use or single socket use only and thus will be marketed as Opteron 41xx processors.
+This will use a new socket G34 for dual and quad-socket processors and thus will be marketed as Opteron 61xx series processors.
+Lisbon uses socket C32 certified for dual-socket use or single socket use only and thus will be marketed as Opteron 41xx processors.
 Both will be built on a 45 nm SOI process.